 Self Credit-Builder Loans

 Self is an online lender that does credit-builder loan amounts between $520 to $1,663.
 You can choose from four plans with the payment term and dollar amount that fits your budget.
-You can begin building a credit history for as little as $25 a month.
+You can build a credit history for as little as $25 a month.
 Terms range from 12 to 24 months.
 You can automate payments and track how your credit score changes over time.
 When you open a Self account, you can qualify for a Self Visa credit card in as little as three months.

 Their interest rates range from 14.70% to 15.97%.
 Other fees include a $125 finance charge and a one-time $9 non-refundable administrative fee.
 Available in all 50 states.